Inbibo/adonisfx_docs/docs/licensing.md

 1. Open a terminal in the folder where the `TurboFloatServer.exe` is located.
 2. Run the following command to generate the activation request: `TurboFloatServer.exe -a="YOUR-PRODUCT-KEY" -areq="<PATH>/ActivationRequest.xml"`
     - An `ActivationRequest.xml` will be stored on disk if the activation process succeeded.
-3. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request.
+3. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request (username and date).
 4. In a maximum of 24h an `ActivationResponse.xml` will be returned to the source e-mail address.
 5. Run the following command to obtain the data from the activation response and activate the server: `TurboFloatServer.exe -a -aresp="<PATH>/ActivationResponse.xml"`
 6. The server is now ready and can be run with the commands explained in the **Run** section.

-- **NOTE:** Monthly licenses require an internet connection.
+**NOTE:** Monthly licenses require an internet connection.
 Floating licences require internet only for the licence server.
 Workstations can remain disconnected and protected.
+**NOTE:** For deactivating licenses, please contact support.

+#### Linux

+TODO

 ### Run